It's a bit tricky to explain what exactly a file system is in just one sentence.

 That said, on a Unix-like operating system, all partitions and removable storage devices appear as if they are directories under the root directory.

-For instance, on Linux, the mounting point for a removable device (such as a memory card), is
+For instance, on Linux, the mounting points for a removable device (such as a memory card), are usually under the

 That said, once a flash memory is attached to the system, and consequently, auto mounted at the default mounting point (